 Come to an Open Day

-Interested in studying Modern Languages and European Studies?
+Interested in studying a language degree?
 Get a feel for the University, meet our staff and students, join a subject taster session and explore our beautiful award-winning campus.